NTHU-SCOPELAB/cr-virtualization/docs/src/live_migration/setup-environment/qemu.md

 - Using any VNC viewer (e.g. : RealVNC, vncviewer) connect to (Your host IP):5902 (e.g. : 192.168.7.102:5902 or 127.0.0.1:5902), and complete the installation process.

 - After Ubuntu installation is complete, remove the `-boot d -cdrom <your_img_file_path>.iso` part from the above command and run `guest2` again.
+- If you want to reach internet or other device on this guest instance, you may want to manually configure your IP under the same subnet. (e.g. `192.168.50.3`, subnet mask: `255.255.255.0`, gateway: `192.168.50.1`)